codedbycupidity/IntoMyHeart/README.md

    cd web
    npm run dev
    ```
-2. Open your browser to `http://localhost:5173`
+2. Open your browser to the displayed URL
-3. Click "Simulate Heartbeat" button to see the heart beat with simulated data
+3. Click "Simulate Heartbeat" button to see the heart beat with simulated data at 70-80 BPM

 ## How It Works